On this page:

 Victoria has been monitoring the socio-economic impacts of the Basin Plan and is continuing to build an understanding of the nature and extent of these impacts, particularly in the southern Basin.

 Victoria’s report: Social and Economic Impacts of the Basin Plan (2022)

-The Victorian Government has released an update to the 2017 analysis on the social and economic impacts of the Basin Plan.
-The 2022 analysis confirms many of the findings of the initial report, namely that water recovery for the Basin Plan has had significant social and economic impacts on irrigators and communities in northern Victoria.
+The Victorian Government released an update to the 2017 analysis on the social and economic impacts of the Basin Plan.
+The 2022 analysis confirms many of the initial report's findings, namely that water recovery for the Basin Plan has had significant social and economic impacts on irrigators and communities in northern Victoria.

 The updated analysis shows that:

-- Water prices have risen significantly (by an average of $72 per ML) due to water recovery from the consumptive pool, particularly in dry years
+- Water prices have risen significantly (an average of $72 per ML) due to water recovery from the consumptive pool, particularly in dry years.

 Socio-economic criteria for additional water recovery

-The Victorian Government, after consultation with key Victorian stakeholders and communities, developed and published a position (October 2018) on socio-economic criteria to ensure that projects for additional water recovery above the 2,750 GL target do not create adverse socio-economic impacts.
-This is in line with the requirements of the Basin Plan
+The Victorian Government, after consultation with key Victorian stakeholders and communities, developed and published a position (October 2018) on socio-economic criteria.
+This was to ensure that projects for additional water recovery above the 2,750 GL target do not create adverse socio-economic impacts.
+This is in line with the requirements of the Basin Plan.

-At the Murray-Darling Basin Ministerial Council meeting in December 2018, Victoria secured agreement on socio-economic criteria to ensure that any additional water recovery above the Basin Plan’s 2,750 GL target must only occur with neutral or positive socioeconomic outcomes for communities.
+At the Murray-Darling Basin Ministerial Council meeting in December 2018, Victoria secured an agreement on socio-economic criteria to ensure that any additional water recovery above the Basin Plan’s 2,750 GL target must only occur with neutral or positive socio-economic outcomes for communities.